Yatsen Holding Limited (YSG) Shares Down Despite Recent Market Volatility

 YSG’s Market Performance

-YSG’s stock has seen a -7.79% decrease for the week, with a 1.43% rise in the past month and a -11.25% fall in the past quarter.
-The volatility ratio for the week is 5.37%, and the volatility levels for the past 30 days are at 8.04% for Yatsen Holding Limited The simple moving average for the last 20 days is -2.94% for YSG stock, with a simple moving average of 9.22% for the last 200 days.
+YSG’s stock has seen a 1.42% increase for the week, with a 9.16% rise in the past month and a -4.67% fall in the past quarter.
+The volatility ratio for the week is 5.04%, and the volatility levels for the past 30 days are at 8.04% for Yatsen Holding Limited The simple moving average for the last 20 days is -2.89% for YSG stock, with a simple moving average of 9.62% for the last 200 days.

 Analysts’ Opinion of YSG